Grimmandrewj/Stocks_Analysis/README.md

 ![screenshot3](https://github.com/Grimmandrewj/Stocks_Analysis/blob/main/Screenshots/2020%20screenshot.jpg)

 * There was no consistent ticker that demonstrated the greatest value increase over the three years of provided data.
-However, RKS twice demonstrated the greatest decrease in value (2018 and 2020), suggesting it was a poorly-performing at the time of this dataset.
+However, RKS twice demonstrated the greatest decrease in value (2018 and 2020), suggesting it was a poorly-performing ticker at the time of this dataset.
 * QKN demonstrated the greatest total volume in 2018 and 2020, suggesting it was the ticker with the most liquidity at the time this dataset was recorded